Sanatana Resources (CVE:STA) Trading Up 25% – Should You Buy?

-Sanatana Resources Inc. (CVE:STA – Get Free Report)’s share price shot up 25% during trading on Tuesday .
+Sanatana Resources Inc. (CVE:STA – Get Free Report) shares shot up 25% during trading on Wednesday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-455,000 shares were traded during mid-day trading, an increase of 488% from the average session volume of 77,348 shares.
+455,000 shares traded hands during trading, an increase of 488% from the average session volume of 77,348 shares.
 The stock had previously closed at C$0.02.

 Sanatana Resources Trading Up 25.0 %